kameshkotwani/kameshkotwani.github.io/_posts/2025-03-08-langchain-introduction.md

 - Generate small notes which I can use to cheat in my exam

 Ah, you get the idea.
-So lets discuss the design of this application without using LangChain.
+So let's discuss the design of this application without using LangChain.

 ## 2. No LangChain chat application